The Readings for the 23rd Sunday of Ordinary Time (B2)

 Do you see the miracle performed here?

-Mark links this with the Isaiah prophecy about the mute speaking which is one more reason to hear this not as “Speaking with difficulty” but “mute”.
+Mark links this with the Isaiah prophecy about the mute speaking which is one more reason to hear this not as “speech impediment” but “silent”.

 This happens one other time in the Gospels: with the man born blind.
-Again: he has no way of connecting sight to words.
+Again, that has no way of connecting sight to words.
 The part of the brain that understands “that’s a tree” is not there.
-Healing his eye sight requires doing the whole brain reformat and reboot.
+Healing his eye sight requires doing the whole brain in a reformat and reboot.

 This is how much our God love us.
 This is what is possible to the human that opens to God.